KyanFoo/Seatrium-VR-Generator-Simulation/README.md

 6. Rememebr to select "USe Graphics Settings" in HDR and MSAA.
 View this YouTube video for a clearer grasp of configuring post-processing: "How to add post processing in unity 3d projects"

-## Canvas Pointer
+## Canvas pointer scripts
-This script is helps to create the pointer that the learners see when interacting with the canvas.
-It is a important aspect of the UI interaction as without it, learners had to physically move to to a button to interact with it.
-With this pointer, learners can now interact with the canvas without moving away from the generator contols.
+These scripts play a crucial role in generating the pointer that learners see while interacting with the canvas.
+This feature is a vital aspect of UI interaction, eliminating the need for learners to physically move to a button for interaction.
+The pointer enables learners to seamlessly interact with the canvas without having to move away from the generator controls.

+VR Input Module